Honor Flight to War Memorials Scheduled

 Clarence Earl Gideon was found guilty when he went to trial and was sentenced to five years in jail.
 The pool hall owner claimed the defendant stole $5 in change, along with some beer and soda, and $50 from a jukebox.

 While in prison, he used prison stationery and a prison-approved pencil to write an appeal to the US Supreme Court.
-(The actual hand-written appeal is on display at the Constitution Center in Philadelphia!)
+(The actual hand-written appeal is now on display at the Constitution Center in Philadelphia!)

-Mondale convinced 22 other attorneys general throughout the United States to join in the amicus brief in support of Gideon.
-Some believe it helped to sway the court, which decided unanimously to grant relief to the poor Gideon, who was in his early 50s and considered to be a drifter when convicted in 1961.
+Mondale’s actions with other attorneys general greatly helped Gideon.
+Some believe it helped to sway the Court, which decided unanimously to grant relief to the poor Gideon, who was in his early 50s and considered to be a drifter when convicted in 1961.
 (He had no more than an 8th-grade education and ran away from home when he was in middle school.)

 ————-